p4lang/papers/sosr15/README.md

 9. cd DC
 10. make # To compile executable version of DC.p4
 11. sudo ./behavioral-model # To run it
-12. sudo python run_tests.py --test-dir of-tests/tests/ # Simple echo test using run-time API
+12. sudo python run_tests.py --test-dir of-tests/tests/ # Simple echo test using run-time API; run in a different terminal

 The instructions above were tested on an Ubuntu 14.04 EC2 instance.